Alexia Putellas: Early life and education

-Alexia Putellas Segura was born on 4 February 1994, to Jaume Putellas Rota and Elisabet "Eli" Segura Sabaté in Mollet del Vallès, a municipality in the province of Barcelona.
+Alèxia Putellas i Segura was born on 4 February 1994, to Jaume Putellas Rota and Elisabet "Eli" Segura Sabaté in Mollet del Vallès, a municipality in the province of Barcelona.
 She has a younger sister, Alba.
-Putellas has been a supporter of FC Barcelona since her early childhood and would travel with the Penya of Mollet del Vallès to watch matches at the Camp Nou with her father.
+Putellas has been a supporter of FC Barcelona since her early childhood and would travel with the penya of Mollet del Vallès to watch matches at the Camp Nou with her father.
 She would also watch Barcelona matches at a local bar, La Bolera, with her family; she has said that her family have always been fanatic supporters of the club, with the exception of a cousin who supports Real Madrid.
+As of 2021, Putellas was still a member of the Mollet penya.
 In her youth, Putellas idolised male footballers Andrés Iniesta, Rivaldo, and Ronaldinho, who all played for Barcelona, as well as female footballer Louisa Nécib, who played for Olympique Lyonnais.
 Iniesta has returned the idolatry, calling Putellas a role model and saying she encapsulates the values of FC Barcelona.